 Protein Recommendations for Thai Rad Na

-I have tasted lots of Rad Na with different proteins, but my favorites are beef, pork, and seafood!
-You can choose whatever choice of protein suits your taste bud.
 If using tofu or seafood, remember that seafood doesn't take as long to cook as the other types of meat.
 Reduce the cooking time of those lighter proteins to half.

 Vegetables you can use for Ra Na

 This easy Rad Na recipe is versatile regarding what vegetables you can use.
 Traditionally, Chinese broccoli, carrots, and onions are used, helping to keep the recipe simple, while the focus is on the noodles and gravy.
-Since the recipe can be flexible, I recommend using the following vegetables if Chinese broccoli is unavailable.

 These vegetables are perfect if you want to make a vegetarian Rad Na.

-How to make Rad Na
+How to make Thai Rad Na Recipe

-Step 1.
-In a small bowl, combine the beef, baking soda, and water, mix and lightly massage with your fingers until the baking soda dissolves.
 Let sit at room temperature for about 10 minutes while you prep the other ingredients.

 Step 2.
-Make the gravy mixture.
-Make the sauce for the grave in a large bowl by adding oyster sauce, soy sauce, soy bean paste, vinegar, sugar, white pepper, tapioca starch, and stock.
-Stir well and set aside.
+Make the Rad Na sauce.
+Make the sauce for the grave in a large bowl by adding oyster sauce, soy sauce, soybean paste, vinegar, sugar, white pepper, tapioca starch, and stock.

 Step 3.
 Prepare the noodles.
-If using large sheets, cut noodles into 2-3 inched wide and 6 inches long.
-Microwave the noodles for 1-2 minutes until soft enough to separate the noodles.
-Be careful when handling hot noodles straight out of the microwave.
-Set aside the strands until ready.
+If using large sheets, cut noodles into 2-3 inches wide and 6 inches long.
+Microwave the noodles for 1-2 minutes until soft enough to separate them.

 Step 4.
 Make the fried noodles.
 Set a wok or large pan on high heat, add 1 tablespoon of oil, then add the garlic and noodles to the hot oil.
-Pour the sweet dark soy sauce over the noodles, then spread the noodles out as much as possible on the pan surface.
-Don't touch it for about 12 minutes.
-We're letting the noodles char a bit for the extra flavors.
-Gently flip the noodles to cook the other side.
-Let the noodles charred to a light golden brown for about 2 more minutes.
-Remove from heat and place into individual serving plates (3-4 plates) while waiting for the gravy to be ready.
+Pour the sweet, dark soy sauce over the noodles, then spread the noodles out as much as possible on the pan surface.

 Step 5.
-Add the rest of the oil to the same pan, turn the heat to medium-high, add the beef and garlic to the hot pan and cook for 2 minutes or until the beef is lightly browned but not fully cooked.
-Stir a couple of times.
+Sear the beef.
+Add the rest of the oil to the same pan, turn the heat to medium-high.
+Add the beef and garlic to the hot pan, and cook for 2 minutes or until the beef is lightly browned but not fully cooked.

 Step 6.
+Add the veggies.
 Add carrot and only the stems of the Chinese broccoli.
 Cook for 2 minutes until lightly tender and stir.
-We'll save the leafy part for the end.
-They cook very quickly.

 Step 8.
-Add the leafy parts of the Chinese broccoli, stir and cook until the gravy thickens.
+Add the leafy parts of the Chinese broccoli, stir, and cook until the gravy thickens.
 Stir everything well in the wok and cook until the gravy thickens, about 3-4 minutes.
-Turn the heat off and scoop a generous amount of the gravy into each noodle platter.
-Serve immediately!
-Enjoy the best Rad Na, your new Thai favorite noodle dish! (;

 Garnishing options for Rad Na

 When eating Rad Na in Thailand, you usually have a handful of garnishing options at your table.
 Listed below are some of the standard condiments you’d find on the food stall tables on the streets of Thailand.
-Sprinkle these fun garnishes as needed with every few bites with your Rad Na.
-You can customize the flavors here with more heat, sour, salt, and sweetness.
-Enjoy!

 Helpful Kitchen Notes

-- Use a non-stick pan for making this dish, especially when frying the noodles.
-If using a wok, especially at high heat, I find that the noodles stick too much to the pan, causing the fragile noodles to break up too easily into small bits.
-Add a little oil to the pan if necessary to loosen up the noodles.
+- If using a wok, especially at high heat, the noodles stick too much to the pan, causing the fragile noodles to break up too easily into small bits.

 - Use a large wok or skillet to hold in all the gravy mixture, the vegetables, and the meat.